Who We Are

 Graduate student at the University of Pennsylvania.
 He most recently was a Vice President, Business Development & Investor Relations, at Hutchin Hill Capital, a global multi-disciplinary investment firm.
 He is a graduate of The Wharton School and College of Arts & Sciences at the University of Pennsylvania, where he was a University Scholar.

 Project Director.
-Katie works at the Aresty Center for Undergraduate Research at Rutgers University.
+Katie works at the Aresty Research Center for Undergraduates at Rutgers University.
 Previously she was at the Cullman Center for Scholars and Writers at The New York Public Library and the State Theatre in New Brunswick, NJ.
 She has a Masters Degree in Education from the University of Pennsylvania. email@example.com